 If you are looking for somewhere special to stay in the Lakes why not book into a luxury spa hotel in Windermere with hot tub suites?

-These poets created their own style which came to be known as the Romantic Movement.
+These poets in the Lake District created their own style.
+Which came to be known as the Romantic Movement.
 Their style of poetry conveys the basic philosophy that humans can draw strength from nature.
 While they are championing nature, they have also presented a beautiful picture of the Lake District as evident in William Wordsworth’s “Daffodils” – better known for its line: “I Wandered Lonely as a Cloud.”

-Wordsworth found inspiration from local sights and along with his sister Dorothy, would spend hours walking through the Cumbrian countryside.
+William Wordsworth is possibly the most famous of poets in the Lake District.
+Having found inspiration from local sights, he would spend hours walking through the Cumbrian countryside.
 Wordsworth’s most famous poem is “The Prelude” which is believed to be an account of his early years.
 The title of this poem was given after he died and it was previously revised by Wordsworth numerous times.